mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/lab2.rst

        }
    }

-2. Add the below application service to the existing AS3 declaration in the validator.
+2. Add the below application service to the existing AS3 declaration in the JSON validator.

 .. note:: Add a **","** at the end of the MyWebApp1 statement.
     If you want to "minimize" MyWebApp1 statement (like in the screenshot below), click on the tiny down arrow on the left of this line